carbon-language/carbon-lang/llvm/tools/llvm-mca/README.txt

 Scheduling models are mostly used to compute instruction latencies, to obtain read-advance information, and understand how processor resources are used by instructions.
 By design, the quality of the performance analysis conducted by the tool is inevitably affected by the quality of the target scheduling models.

-However, scheduling models intentionally do not describe all processors details, since the goal is just to enable the scheduling of machine instructions during compilation.
+However, scheduling models intentionally do not describe all processor details, since the goal is just to enable the scheduling of machine instructions during compilation.
 That means, there are processor details which are not important for the purpose of scheduling instructions (and therefore not described by the